timescale/docs/use-timescale/schema-management/about-schemas.md

 that collect varying measurements, you might need a flexible schema.
 In this case, you can use PostgreSQL JSON and JSONB data types.

-TimescaleDB supports all table objects supported within PostgreSQL, including data types, indexes, and triggers.
+Timescale supports all table objects supported within PostgreSQL, including data types, indexes, and triggers.

 This section explains how to design your schema, how indexing and tablespaces